Sonoport/sonoport.github.io/_posts/2015-09-02-sampler-and-delaynode.markdown

 ###<span style="color:#94ABC1">XMLHttpRequest & decodeAudioData</span>###

 Just kidding.
 Using the webaudio API, JavaScript will decode our digital audio data for us.
 But first, we must fetch our audio data from a server.

 This is where things get a little messy.
 You will need to either store your files on your own web server, or use a cloud storage provider that permits you to use an XMLHttpRequest.
 You can store them in a GitHub repository, however in this tutorial I will be using Dropbox.

 To create a Dropbox account head over to [here](https://www.dropbox.com/).
 To use a Dropbox account to request audio files we must place our audio files into a *public* folder.

 *If you created your Dropbox account after 2012, you will need a pro or business account to create a public folder*.

 Setting this up can be a bit of a task in and of itself, but it is really worth it if you want to start playing around with webaudio samples.
 Please visit this [link](https://www.dropbox.com/enable_public_folder) to create a public folder on your dropbox account if you do not already have one.

 So, enough talk, let's get to some code.

 First, let's setup our AudiContext as well as AudioKeys -

 ```
-window.AudioContext  = new AudioContext() || window.webkitAudioContext;
+window.AudioContext  = window.AudioContext || window.webkitAudioContext;
 window.context = new AudioContext();
 window.keyboard = new AudioKeys({
   polyphony: 4,
   rows: 1,
 });
 ```
 You may be wondering what hte window.webkitAudioContext(); is for, and why we need to include it.
 Using the browser prefix *webkit* allows us to access the webaudio API in Safari.
 Both Chrome and Firefox support the un-prefixed version.

 So, we have created a context variable inside of the window object and assigned it to a new instance of the `AudioContext()`.
 We then did the same with window.keybaord, only we assigned it to a new instance of `AudioKeys` assigning polyphony to 4.
 ___

 Stored on my Dropbox public folder are four files named Kick.wav, Tom.wav, Snare.wav and Hihat.wav.

 <div class="button-container">
   <button type="button" id="Play-Sampler-Button" class="btn btn-info btn-lg button-color">Click for Sampler</button>
 </div>

 Below is how JavaScript receives the Kick.wav file from the server.

 ```
 var kickBuffer;